FFS Tracheal Shave in Atlanta, GA

-At Radiance, dual board certified facial plastic surgeon Atlanta Dr. Carson Huynh and his team will support you every step of the way, helping you achieve the most from your radiant transformation.
+At Radiance, Dr. Huynh and Dr. Hamamdjian will support you every step of the way, helping you achieve the most from your radiant transformation.
 That means faster healing from surgeries and better outcomes.

 Beyond Confidence – Empowering people to reach their truest, highest level of self-expression so they can be successful in life.

 What Does A Tracheal Shave Procedure Cost in Atlanta, GA?

 Due to a tracheal shave being considered a cosmetic, or elective procedure, most health insurances will not cover the cost.
 In general, a tracheal shave procedure costs anywhere from $3,000 to $4,000 depending on what your surgery entails.
 Dr. Huynh is deeply passionate about helping his patients achieve their aesthetic dreams, which is why he offers many financial options.
 During your consultation, he will discuss with you the full details of your procedure and provide you with the total amount you can expect.